huy923/do_an_nhom_15/README.md

-#This is group project 15
+## This is group project 15

-this project i was install all model need to run
+This project i was install all model need to run

 ## Prerequisites